run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 The Run:AI Admin UI cluster creation wizard asks you to download a YAML file ``runai-operator-<cluster-name>.yaml``.
 You must then _apply_ the file to Kubernetes. __Before__ applying to Kubernetes, you may need to edit this file.
 Examples:

 * To allow access to containers (e.g. for Jupyter Notebooks, PyCharm etc) you will need to add an ingress load-balancing point.
 See: [Exposing Ports from Researcher Containers](allow-external-access-to-containers.md).
 * To allow outbound internet connectivity in a proxied environment.
-See: [Installing Run AI with an Internet Proxy Server](proxy-server.md).
+See: [Installing Run:AI with an Internet Proxy Server](proxy-server.md).
 * To remove the Run:AI default Storage Class if a default storage class already exists.
 See: [remove default storage class](../cluster-troubleshooting/#internal-database-has-not-started).
+* To install on NFS, see: [Installing Run:AI over network file storage](nfs-install.md)

 ## Step 4: Verify your Installation